Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Another alternative is to stick with utilitarian clay pots.
-Simply paint them a color that coordinates with your exterior paint and you’ve got an expensive looking container for a fraction of the price.
-Painting clay planters also makes them less porous.
+Simply paint them a color that coordinates with your exterior paint and you’ve got an expensive-looking container for a fraction of the price.
+Painting clay planters also make them less porous.
 Plants will not dry out as quickly as those placed in untreated clay pots.

 You can add style and architectural detail to your budget landscape plan by incorporating gravel or mulch into the design.
 Garden paths are a nice touch to break up expanses of lawn and planting beds.
 Instead of using expensive pavers or hiring a crew to pour concrete, consider using crushed stone, shells or mulch to create a meandering pathway through your yard.

 Plan Your Path

 Draw out the path with spray paint.
 Remove sod (to reuse in another area) and take the length and width measurements to the garden center or supplier to purchase the right amount of fill material.
 Always start by covering bare soil with landscaping fabric to inhibit weed growth.

 Place edging along the sides of the path to prevent material from spreading into surrounding areas.
 An economical option is bendable plastic edging.
 Or, for a natural look, use plants as your path edging.
 If using crushed stone or gravel, use a hand tamper or roller to compact the material.